Guardian Angel Facility Design, Patrick Space Force Base

 One of the more complex program elements of this project was the aquatic simulator/training pool.
-The challenges of this element included a 22-foot depth requirement, ground contaminates, and the close proximity to the adjacent river.
+The challenges of this element included a 22-foot depth requirement, ground contaminants and proximity to the adjacent river.
 In addition, cost estimates showed that an in-ground pool would be costly.
-The design team was able to overcome this challenge by recommending a shallower, 15-foot, above-ground pool.
-This design recommendation meant less contaminated soil would need to be removed and less dewatering was necessary.
-The final design included a pool that met the user’s requirements within the allotted budget.

 The facility is designed to be a high-performance building with an insulated concrete form envelope, water-cooled chillers with Variable Air Volume (VAV) controls, solar hot water, and LED lighting.
-It has been designed to provide resiliency against hurricanes, humidity, and saltwater corrosion.
-These features will allow the Guardian Angel facility to serve the unique needs of multiple users and ensure adaptable space that can support rapid changes in the Special Operations Force (SOF) mission.
+It is designed to provide resiliency against hurricanes, humidity, and saltwater corrosion.
+These features will allow the Guardian Angel facility to serve the unique needs of multiple users with adaptable space that can support rapid changes in the Special Operations Forces mission.

 After leading the concept design workshop and project development phase, RS&H, as part of a joint venture (JV), was selected to lead the P407 Littoral Innovation and Prototype Facility design at Naval Support Activity (NSA) Panama City, FL.